wulkano/Aperture/readme.md

 ## Why

 Aperture was built to fulfill the needs of [Kap](https://github.com/wulkano/kap), providing a JavaScript interface to the **best** available method for recording the screen.
-That's why it's currently a wrapper for a [Swift script](https://github.com/wulkano/aperture/blob/master/swift/aperture/main.swift) that records the screen using the [AVFoundation framework](https://developer.apple.com/av-foundation/).
+That's why it's currently a wrapper for a [Swift script](swift/aperture/main.swift) that records the screen using the [AVFoundation framework](https://developer.apple.com/av-foundation/).

 #### But you can use `ffmpeg -f avfoundation...`

 Yes, we can, but the performance is terrible:

-#### Recording the entire screen with `ffmpeg -f avfoundation -i 1 -y test.mp4`:
+##### Recording the entire screen with `ffmpeg -f avfoundation -i 1 -y test.mp4`:

 ![ffmpeg](https://cloud.githubusercontent.com/assets/4721750/19214740/f823d4b6-8d60-11e6-8af3-4726146ef29a.jpg)

-#### Recording the entire screen with `aperture`:
+##### Recording the entire screen with Aperture:

 ![aperture](https://cloud.githubusercontent.com/assets/4721750/19214743/11f4aaaa-8d61-11e6-9822-4e83bcdfab24.jpg)